DLimaRafael/Moonie/README.md

 ## Known Issues

 - No Multiline support
-- Add child task and Delete button require a double click when input was in focus
+- Checkbox unwanted behavior when checking while task with children all marked

-## Credits
+## External Tools Used

 [Flowbite Icons](https://flowbite.com/icons/)